haresfaiez/haresfaiez.github.io/_posts/2023-05-21-how-to-write-a-property-based-testing-library-erlang-vs-haskell.md

 It's an atom.
 An atom in Erlang is some kind of a symbol.
 It's like a global value but it evaluates to itself.
-It's its own value.
+It's its value.
 It can also be `exists`, `conjunction`, `timeout`, or `trapexit`.

 When it's `forall`, the library generates an instance and tests it.
 It should always pass.

 `implies`,
-The first element can also be `exists`, `conjunction`,,or `timeout`.
+The first element can also be `exists`, `conjunction`, or `timeout`.

-When the it's `exists`, PropEr should follow a targeted search strategy.
+When it's `exists`, PropEr should follow a targeted search strategy.
 I'll introduce it in the next post.

 When it's `conjunction`, PropEr tests a generated instance on multiple properties.
-The propery is succeful when all the sub-properties are successful.
+The property is successful when all the sub-properties are successful.
 Such property is in the form `{conjunction, SubProperties}`.
-`Subproperties` is a list of properties.
+`Subproperties` are a list of properties.

 When it's `timeout`, it spawns a new worker to execute the property and it expects the result before a given timeout.